-Florida has one of the broadest public records law in the country.
-Floridians amended the state constitution to provide access to public records.
-The Legislature has enacted requirements that state and local government employees, elected officials, state officers, and those who sit on governmental boards and councils must receive annual training in public records, open meetings, and ethics.
+Florida has some of the broadest public records and open meetings laws in the country, commonly referred to as “Government in the Sunshine.”
+Floridians believe so strongly in these principles that they amended the state constitution to enshrine access to public records and meetings as a presumption for all citizens.
+Following the people’s mandate, the Legislature enacted Sunshine Law requirements that state and local government employees, elected officials, state officers, and those who sit on governmental boards and councils must receive annual training in public records, open meetings, and ethics.

-Marks Gray attorneys have years of experience in representing, advising, and defending cities and counties in public records training, compliance, and litigation.
-There are more exemptions than ever for records custodians to apply and there is more litigation than ever from citizens, open government advocates, and public records gadflies.
-Each records custodian’s duties in receiving, acknowledging, responding to, and tracking requests for public records have become more complex and more essential than ever.
+Marks Gray attorneys have years of experience in representing, advising, training,and defending cities and counties in public records and public meetings training, compliance, and litigation.
+There are more exemptions than ever for records custodians and elected officials to apply and there is more litigation than ever from citizens, open government advocates, and public records watchdogs.
+Records custodian’s duties in receiving, acknowledging, responding to, and tracking requests for public records have become more complex and more essential than ever.
 Even the most basic records requests can be overwhelming and seem insurmountable.
 Our attorneys can provide an efficient, effective plan for your specific needs in each situation.

 - Compliance